-Note: 70% ethanol or 30% isopropanol should be degassed before use; the flow rate should be 30-60 cm/h during CIP; reverse cleaning should be used when the clogging is severe.
+Note: 70% ethanol or 30% isopropanol should be degassed before use; the flow rate should be 30-60 cm/h during CIP.
+Reverse cleaning should be used when the clogging is severe.

-To reduce the microbial load, it is recommended that 0.5~1M NaOH solution is used to treat the chromatography resin for 15~30 minutes.
+To reduce the microbial load, it is recommended that 0.5~1M NaOH solution is used to treat the chromatographic resin; treatment time is 15~30 minutes.